jvanheld/LCG_BEII/slides/01_course-intro-contents.md

 ## Scope of the course

-This courses provides an overview of bioinformatics methods used to analyse cis-regulation.
+This courses provides an overview of bioinformatics methods used to analyse cis-regulator elements in non-coding DNA sequences.

 1. Detection of cis-regulatory elements and other types of nucleic sequence motifs.